dnmca/paspartu/README.md

 It is lost if it is not preserved in time.

 I came to me that it's really important to preserve down old photos' stories for my ancestors (or other relatives interested in our family history).
-And I wanted to do it as soon as possible, before people who can tell these stories are still alive.
+And I wanted to do it as soon as possible, while people who can tell these stories are still alive.

  This led to the creation of this tool.
 I wanted it to be simple, fast and offline.
-So in case you consider its functionality limited, it is so by design.
+So in case its functionality seems limited to you, it is so by design.

 ### Tool